Originally published on June 20, 2019. Updated on May 22, 2020.

 In 2017, Author and CEO Donald Miller wrote a book called Building a StoryBrand: Clarify Your Message So Customers Will Listen.
 He wrote it based on a proven process he developed at his Nashville agency, StoryBrand.
 The book quickly made the Wall Street Journal’s Bestsellers list and it is estimated that over 500k copies have been sold.
 Today, he shares the process in his Building a StoryBrand podcast and many classes, events, and free resources on the StoryBrand website.

-The driving thought behind StoryBrand marketing is this: Your customers don’t really care about you or your business (sorry, we know that’s a little harsh, but it’s true).
-What they do care about is themselves, their life–their story–and how you and your business solve their problems to make it better.
+The driving thought behind StoryBrand marketing is this: Your customers don’t really care about you or your business (sorry, we know that’s a little harsh!).
+What they do care about is themselves, their life – their story – and how you and your business solve their problems to make it better.

 For a long time, marketers have been unwittingly closing in on the StoryBrand mentality–they understood the importance of putting the customer first, but they didn’t quite hit the mark.
 The simple, “features vs. benefits” narrative was not the full picture.

-StoryBrand marketing takes “benefits” a step further into something far more powerful–human empathy.
+StoryBrand marketing takes “benefits” a step further into something far more powerful: empathy.

 From what we can see, humans have been telling each other stories since we first learned to communicate.
 Storytelling is hardwired into our DNA.
 Something that Miller recognized (and many before him, as he discusses in his book), is that all our stories follow the same format.
 Here is that format (the StoryBrand marketing process!):